ElektraInitiative/libelektra/src/plugins/ccode/README.md

 ## Restrictions ##

 This method of encoding characters is not as powerful as the hexcode plugin in terms of reduction.
-The hexcode plugin allows reduction of the character set to '0'−'9', 'a'−'f' and one escape character.
+The hexcode plugin allows reduction of the character set to '0'-'9', 'a'-'f' and one escape character.
 So it can represent any key value with only 17 characters.
 On the other hand, ccode cannot reduce the set more than by half.